 Prior to university, I had my K - 12 education from International School of Beijing (ISB).
 I completed my International Baccalaureate Diploma in 2012.
 My extra-curriculars were mainly Wushu (Chinese martial arts) and Boy Scouts of America, of which I received my Eagle Scout Award in 2010.
 I am originally from Taiwan, but never received formal education there.

 I'm an avid road biker and actively looking for new biking routes around Bloomington.
 I used to play the violin, but regretfully stopped in 2010 after passing the ABRSM Violin Grade 8 exam; I've dabbled in piano since then.
-In my free time I like to letter-write to practice my penmanship (I have a small collection of fountain pens I use regularly), cook different recipes, explore different genres of music (started with electro-swing), read (mainly biographies, I recommend Mademoiselle Chanel and The Immortal Life of Henrietta Lacks), and playing narrative-driven video games (my top 3 are The Bioshock Series, Nier Automata, and Hollow Knight), and I have recently joined the Barbershop Quartet group Sounds of Indiana.
+In my free time I like to letter-write to practice my penmanship (I have a small collection of fountain pens I use regularly), cook different recipes, explore different genres of music (started with electro-swing), read (mainly biographies, I recommend Mademoiselle Chanel and The Immortal Life of Henrietta Lacks), playing narrative-driven video games (my top 3 are The Bioshock Series, Nier Automata, and Hollow Knight), and I have recently joined the Barbershop Quartet group Sounds of Indiana.